openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 `edges` will continue to go straight into `availableUpdates`.
 The operator will log an error if the same target is included in both `edges` and `conditionalEdges`, but will prefer the `conditionalEdges` entry in that case.

-Additionally, the operator will continually re-evaluate the blocking conditionals in `conditionalUpdates` and update `conditionalUpdates[].risks` accordingly.
+Additionally, the operator will continually re-evaluate the risks in `conditionalUpdates` and update `conditionalUpdates[].risks` accordingly.
 The timing of the evaluation and freshness are largely internal details, but to avoid [consuming excessive monitoring resources](#malicious-conditions) and because [the rules should be based on slowly-changing state](#clusters-moving-into-the-vulnerable-state-after-updating), the operator will handle polling with the following restrictions:

 * The cluster-version operator will cache polling results for each query, so a single query which is used in evaluating multiple risks over multiple conditional update targets will only be evaluated once per round.